 Say you want to grow some kind of goatee.
 You have to keep everything but the goatee very short.
 In order to do that, you’re going to use your razor even while the beard is short.
 Keep the lines the way you want them.
 Anything that isn’t part of your beard is cut down nice and smooth.

 For any other beard style, the razor really is your friend during this stage.
 You can grab The Plow® 2.0 safety razor and focus on keeping hair completely groomed where you aren’t trying to grow it.
 Hair on the high cheeks and other spots needs to be controlled or else your beard won’t show its early shape.
 You’ll just have a mess of facial hair.
+Our Beard Balm complements your beard at this stage and beyond.

 Trimming and grooming as it grows